Operational Procedures

 The user should always ensure the following:

-• The nozzle pressure is correct.
-This can be checked by a hypodermic needle
+- The nozzle pressure is correct.
+A hypodermic needle can check this

 Nozzle Pressure Testing Kit